derekTurner/IT-docs-24/Block_REACT/section_5/reactDevelopment1.md

 I prefer to us lightweight linux based Docker containers to hold isolated node environments.

 >If after that warning you still want to run node locally on windows you can install node locally but I generally prefer not to.
-I suggest you prefer the docker approach as below.
+I suggest you adopt the docker approach as below.